Context

 Native compilation, exposure, and verification are handled through explicit, inspectable boundaries rather than ad-hoc build logic embedded in Python code.

-This document describes how native code is structured, built, exposed, and verified within a Hydra Forgeβgenerated project.
+This document describes how native code is structured, built, exposed, and verified within a Hydra Forge library.

 Design goals